abroroo/til/Framer Motion/How to animate with scroll.md

 I wanted to share how to do it with framer motion because it's very easy

-You basically need these two method in of framer `useScroll` and `useTransform`
+You basically need these two methods `useScroll` and `useTransform`

 > `useScroll` is used to create scroll-linked animations, like progress indicators and parallax effects.
 >